Edmond James de Rothschild: Death

+Legacy

 For his Jewish philanthropy Baron Edmond became known as "HaNadiv HaYadu'a", (Hebrew for "The Known Benefactor" or "The Famous Benefactor") and in his memory his son bequeathed the funds to construct the building for the Knesset.
+He is also sometimes called "The Father of the Yishuv" for his early support of Zionism.

 Israel's 1982/5742 Independence Day coin is dedicated to the memory of Edmond de Rothschild and marks the centenary of his first projects in Israel.
 From 1982 until 1986, the Bank of Israel used his portrait on the 500 Israeli sheqel note.

 Rothschild Boulevard in Tel Aviv is named after him, as well as various localities throughout Israel which he assisted in founding.
-Rishon LeZion, the city which he helped to found named one of the central streets Rothschild Street, and in 1996 Rothschild Mall was built.
+Rishon LeZion, the city which he helped to found, named one of the central streets Rothschild Street, and in 1996 Rothschild Mall was built.
 Also named after him is the Parc Edmond de Rothschild (Edmond de Rothschild Park) in Boulogne-Billancourt.